If you want to learn to drive you will need driving lessons. Let us show you your options and guide you through what to do next.

 Take your time choosing, as a good instructor will save you time and money.

 Please remember only a qualified ADI may charge for driving lessons or practice.
 The instructor must display their ADI licence clearly when providing paid tuition.
-If in doubt ask to see the licence which will have a valid to date on the front and their photo and ADI number on the back.
+If in doubt ask to see the licence which will have a valid date on the front and their photo and ADI number on the back.
 Further details can be found on the Driving & Vehicle Standards Agency (DVSA) website.

 The Private Driving Practice Handbook.

 This is not simply another book on learning to drive.
 Firstly it is not aimed at the learner.
-Instead, it has been developed as a guide to family or friends who may wish to accompany the learner for Private
+Instead, it has been developed as a guide to family or friends who may wish to accompany the learner for Private Driving Practice.

 When I started my training to become an ADI I remember being surprised at just how much you had to think about, both in the planning of lessons and what needed to be said and watched for during the lessons.

-As an experienced driver who also had experience of training people in a previous career, I thought that I already knew what to say and do to teach someone to drive.
-However, I soon realised this was not the case and discovered just how easy it was to miss out important information or miss errors in the learner’s drive.
+As an experienced driver who also had the experience of training people in a previous career, I thought that I already knew what to say and do to teach someone to drive.
+However, I soon realised this was not the case and discovered just how easy it was to miss out on important information or miss errors in the learner’s drive.

 But with the right information and advice I was soon providing good quality tuition, enabling my pupils to become safe competent drivers and of course, pass their driving tests.

 Now as an experienced Driving Standards Agency Approved Driving Instructor (Car) I have developed a structured course full of essential advice and information to enable you to help your son or daughter with their driving practice.
-Either as additional private practice to their driving lessons or even to teach from start to finish yourself!
+Either as an additional private practice to their driving lessons or even to teach from start to finish yourself!

 It is this essential information and advice that I am now passing on to you through The Private Driving Practice Handbook available to you to download to your computer or to simply print out your copy direct from this website.